Represent the Pac-12 Conference in Insurance Dispute

-Achieved partial summary judgment in favor of insurer client ruling that the “absolute pollution exclusion” in a commercial general liability insurance policy should be applied to exclude a claim of bodily injury caused by carbon monoxide in a home.
-The court found a question of fact as to whether an exception to the exclusion applied, and the case will proceed on that limited issue.
+Achieved summary judgment in favor of insurer ruling, in a matter of first impression under Michigan law, that the “absolute pollution exclusion” in a commercial general liability insurance policy applied to exclude a claim of bodily injury caused by carbon monoxide in a home.
+The court also ruled that the “hostile fire” exception to the exclusion was inapplicable.

 Commercial Property Insurer – Summary Judgment Granted in Commercial Property Insurance Coverage Litigation

-The Eastern District of Tennessee granted summary judgment to our client, a property insurer, in an insurance coverage dispute.
-The District Court held that the commercial property insurance policy at issue was void for lack of an insurable interest following the sale of the covered apartment building by the insured without notifying our client, the policy was not assignable without our client's written consent, and the purchaser was not an assignee or an intended third-party beneficiary of the policy.
-The purchaser appealed, however the Sixth Circuit Court of Appeals affirmed the decision by the Eastern District of Tennessee granting summary judgment to our client.
+The Eastern District of Tennessee granted summary judgment to our client, a property insurer.
+The Court held that the commercial property insurance policy at issue was void for lack of an insurable interest following the sale of the covered apartment building by the insured without notifying our client, the policy was not assignable without our client's written consent, and the purchaser was not an assignee or an intended third-party beneficiary of the policy.
+The purchaser appealed; however, the Sixth Circuit Court of Appeals affirmed the District Court’s decision granting summary judgment to our client.

 Commercial Liability Insurer – Third Department Affirms Summary Judgment in Favor of Herrick Client in Environmental Coverage Litigation